It's useful to be aware of your possibilities when choosing a fabric for your swimwear line or a future buy.

 Wait, I Need Swimwear Lining, Too?

-Once again, look for the same qualities in your lining fabric that you have in your main fabric, especially when it comes to stretch.
+Again, keep an eye out for the same characteristics in your lining fabric that you did in your main fabric, particularly with regard to stretch.

 Lightweight Swimwear Fabric

 If your primary fabric isn't too thick, you can use it as the lining.
 Alternately, keep a look out for lightweight swimwear fabric, which frequently comes in solid colours and may be used as lining.
 If the fabric is suitable for lining, many fabric stores will say so.

 Your RTW swimwear's tags will likely indicate that the linings are frequently made entirely of nylon.